cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - You can mass update Grafana dashboards using `sqlitedb` tool: `ONLY="proj1 proj2 ..." ./devel/put_all_charts.sh`, then `devel/put_all_charts_cleanup.sh`.
 You need to use `ONLY` because there is no new project's Grafana yet.
 - When adding new dashboard to projects that use dashboards folders (like Kubernetes) update `cncf/devstats:grafana/proj/custom_sqlite.sql` file.
 - Update `partials/projects.html partials/projects_health.html metrics/all/sync_vars.yaml`.
 Test with: `ONLY="proj1 proj2 ..."
 PG_PASS=... ./devel/vars_all.sh`.
 In simpler cases you can use `./util_sh/generate_partials.sh`.
+- If normalized project name is not equal to lower project name, you need to update projects health metric to do the mapping, for example `series_name_map: { clouddeploymentkitforkubernetes: cdk8s }`, see `metrics/all/metrics.yaml`.
 - Update the number of projects in `metrics/all/sync_vars.yaml`.
 - Update Apache proxy and SSL files `apache/www/index_* apache/*/sites-enabled/* apache/*/sites.txt` files.
 - Run deploy all script: `GHA2DB_PROJECTS_OVERRIDE="+proj1,+proj2" SKIPCERT=1 HEALTH=1 SKIPTEMP=1 CUSTGRAFPATH=1 PG_PASS=... ./devel/deploy_all.sh`.
 If succeeded `make install`.